matthewCmatt/mattcarroll.ing/src/posts/paint-by-numbers.md

 ---
 title: "Paint by Numbers"
 cover: '/paintbynumbers.png'
-cover_alt: 'A painterly image of an OU flag and '
+cover_alt: 'A painterly image of an OU flag'
 date: '2024-2-1'
 published: true
 links: